Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Presentations of smoothed discrete distribution can form wave functions

-Let~$\rho(q)$ be the linear combination\rf{rho_general} of smooth functions~$f_Q(q,t)$ that fits best the fundamental distribution~$\nu(q)$.
-Assuming a large but finite number of the basic objects~$\{a\}$, let us bin the fundamental distribution~$\nu(q)$, as illustrated by Fig.~\ref{fig_1d}.a.
-Without limiting the generality, we take bins of equal width~$\Delta q$.
-We suppose that the number of the objects~$\Delta a_b$ in a bin~$b$ fluctuates over the bins about a smoothly changing value \be \overline{\Delta a}_b= \bar \rho(q_b)\,\Delta q \lb{Delta_bar_N} \ee with the variance $\sigma^2(\Delta a_b)$.
-The fluctuations can be caused by deterministic defining properties of the structure~$\nu(q)$, by the assignment of the numeric values of~$q$, by random shot noise, or by any of these reasons combined.
-For the finite set of the basic objects there is an intrinsic ambiguity in the value of the fitting coefficients~$\rho(Q,t)$ and of the fitting function~$\rho(q)$.
-At most, we can find the ``best fitting function'' that minimizes some artificially chosen statistics.
-A simple, convenient choice is the~$\chi^2$ statistics \be \chi^2= \sum_b \frac{[\Delta a_b-\rho(q_b)\,\Delta q]^2}{\sigma^2(\Delta a_b)}\,. \lb{chi2_def} \ee With a different choice of bins, the best fit will somewhat differ.
-However, let us consider only the binning choices for which~$\nbrk{\Delta a_b\gg1}$ yet~$\Delta q_b$ are smaller than the characteristic variation scales of~$\rho(q)$.
-Then either a fit~$\rho(q)$ is rejected at a statistically significant level for every such binning, or it is an acceptable fit for every of them.
-Thus within some unavoidable intrinsic uncertainty the notion of~$\rho(q_b)$ fitting an underlying structure~$\nu(q)$ is objective.
+For a finite set of the fundamental entities~$E_a$, the fitting coefficients~$\psi(q,t)$ in\rf{psi_general} and the respective smooth fitting function~$\Psi(Q)$ have an intrinsic ambiguity.
+We can require the fitting function to minimize some artificially chosen statistics.
+A simple and convenient choice is $\chi^2$~statistics, \be \chi^2 = \sum_b \frac{[\Delta \Nobj_b-\Psi(Q_b)\,\Delta Q]}{\sigma^2(\Delta \Nobj_b)}^2. \lb{chi2_def} \ee For a different choice of the bins or statistics the best fit somewhat differs.
+Consider only binning choices for which in every bin~$\nbrk{\Delta \Nobj\gg1}$ but~$\Delta Q$ is much smaller than the characteristic variation scales of~$\langle\Psi(Q)\rangle$.
+Within these limits on admissible binning, a fit~$\Psi(Q)$ is either rejected at a statistically significant level for every binning and sensible statistics or is accepted for all of them.
+Thus the notion of~$\Psi(Q)$ fitting---up to some unavoidable uncertainty---the generic discrete distribution~$\dist(Q)$ is objective.